 3. Estimated resources include estimates of cash to be received (budgeted receipts) plus unencumbered cash as of January 1.
 The County Budget Village must also approve estimated resources.

 4. Encumbrances

 The Ohio revised Code requires the Village to reserve (encumber) appropriations when commitments are made.
 Encumbrances outstanding at year end are carried over, and need not be re-appropriated.

-A summary of budgetary activity appears in Note 3.
+A summary of budgetary activity :